 Filter Replacement Frequency

-The Brita company (Brita.com) states that, for best results, a Brita pitcher filter should be replaced after filtering around 40 gallons (151 liters) of water.
+The Brita company states that, for best results, a Brita pitcher filter should be replaced after filtering around 40 gallons of water for their stream pitchers.
+If you have a different pitcher, you should check your manual.
 The company states that a typical family should replace the Brita pitcher filter about every two months.

 Filter Replacement Instructions